ArthurBarthur/ArthurBarthur.github.io/README.md

 UE4 DAW-expander Alpha | [Youtube](https://youtu.be/tdfm-SxgSA8)

-C# example where I generate different wavetypes inside Unitys audio-thread, writing directly to audiobuffer(wave oscillators are the base noise-generators in a synthesizer):
+Wave oscillators are the base noise-generators in a synthesizer.
+Below is a C# snippet where I generate different wavetypes inside Unitys audio-thread, writing directly to audiobuffer:
 ```cs
     //AUDIOTHREAD
     void OnAudioFilterRead(float[] data, int channels)